 Porcelain veneers are also a great option if whitening has not been successful, or if you want to adjust the shape or length of your teeth.
 It’s important to lengthen your teeth correctly though or you might face some issues talking or chewing.

 We can also use porcelain veneers to straighten your teeth instead of orthodontics.
 Oftentimes patients who have had orthodontics in the past still want veneers because they’re unhappy with their smile.
 Dental bonding is another option that offers similar results as veneers but doesn’t last as long or require a lifetime commitment.

-Crowns operate in much the same way as porcelain veneers, but whereas veneers are only bonded to the front of your teeth, crowns actually fit over the entire tooth.
+Crowns operate in much the same way as porcelain veneers.
+However, veneers only bond to the front of your teeth, crowns fit over your tooth.
 They will cover the entire visible surface of the tooth.
-This makes them a great option if the actual structure of the tooth has been compromised.
-If your tooth has been weakened by decay, crowns can restore strength.
-Crowns are great if the tooth has decayed or has been damaged to the point that inner pulp has been exposed.
-Once the pulp has been exposed, we will generally recommend a root canal in case the pulp chamber has been infected.
+This makes them a great option if your tooth structure has damage.
+If decay has weakened your tooth crowns can restore strength.
+Crowns are great if the tooth has decay or has damage to the point where it’s exposed to the inner pulp.
+Once there is an exposure of the pulp, we will generally recommend a root canal in case the pulp chamber has been infected.

 Although dental crowns are often considered a reconstructive procedure compared to the cosmetic procedure of porcelain veneers, crowns are often used cosmetically when restorations have to be stronger, such as when we’re building up a small tooth-like a peg lateral or retained baby tooth.

 What’s Right for Me?
 Dental Crowns vs Porcelain Veneers?